 Customer analytics provide valuable insights into user preferences, enabling brands to refine their omnichannel engagement strategies, align with customer expectations, and deliver consistent value.

-- Analyze channel switching patterns to identify friction in the customer journey.
+- Analyze channel‑switching behavior to identify journey friction

-- Collect feedback through customer sentiment analysis to gauge emotional tone and identify pain points.
+- Use customer sentiment analysis to uncover emotional pain points

 Top omnichannel customer experience examples